JCSDA/jedi-docs/docs/inside/jedi-components/saber/index.rst

 SABER testing
 -------------

 SABER has its own pseudo-model for testing purposes, called **QUENCH**.
+Also, SABER has an automated testing process which will require a few more steps for adding new tests.

-More details here:
+For more details here:

 .. toctree::
    :maxdepth: 1

    QUENCH
    SABER block testing<SABER_testing>
+   Adding a SABER test<SABER_test>

 A low-level description of the classes, functions, and subroutines is also available, produced by means of the `Doxygen document generator <https://www.doxygen.nl/index.html>`_.